-The region's healthcare sector is among the top in the Southeast and is anchored by the world renowned University of Alabama at Birmingham Medical School, which is ranked among the top three Southeastern medical schools in NIH (National Institutes of Health) allocations.
+The region's healthcare sector is among the top in the Southeast and is anchored by the world-renowned University of Alabama Medical School, which is ranked among the top three Southeastern medical schools in NIH (National Institutes of Health) allocations.
 In 2002, more than \$226 million dollars were funneled into the region's economy in support of biotechnology research.

 Banking and finance is also a major pillar of the region's economic base.
-Birmingham is the Southeast's largest banking center outside Charlotte, North Carolina and is home to more large banks than any other U.S. city outside New York.
-Headquarters to four of the nation's top fifty largest banks, Birmingham ranks among the nation's top ten cities in total banking assets.
+Birmingham is the Southeast's largest banking center outside Charlotte, North Carolina.
+Headquarters to three of the nation's top fifty largest banks, Birmingham ranks among the nation's top ten cities in total banking assets.

 The Birmingham-Hoover Metropolitan Area is the center of the nation's fastest developing automotive manufacturing region.
 Mercedes Benz, Honda and Hyundai have major manufacturing facilities within an eighty-five mile radius of downtown Birmingham.
-The
+The region's economic base has benefited from its proximity to these major manufacturing facilities with the location of several automotive suppliers.